 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-Desert Sands Charter High School (DSCHS) is a charter school located in Lancaster, California.
-Currently, there are two school sites that makeup DSCHS, one school located in Lancaster and the other in Lake Los Angeles.
+Desert Sands Charter High School (DSCHS) is a charter school located in Palmdale, California.
+Currently, there are two school sites that make up DSCHS, one school is located in Lancaster and the other in Lake Los Angeles.
 Lancaster, California is located in the Antelope Valley, 70 miles north of Los Angeles.
-As of 2021, Lancaster had a population of 170,150 people and the median household income is \$61,454.
-The five main ethnic groups comprising Lancaster are White (48.7%), Hispanic (44.8%), Black or African American (20.5%), two or more races (13.5%), and Asian (Non-Hispanic) (4%).
+As of 2023, Lancaster had a population of 166,236 people and the median household income is \$76,083.
+The four main ethnic groups comprising Palmdale are Hispanic (45.9%), White (35.5%), Black or African American (21.4%), and two or more races (22.3%).

-Desert Sands offers students a choice in the instruction of their education with its site-based learning or independent study options.
-DSCHS's goal is to support the 'whole student' and successfully prepare them for work or college.
-The schools integrated and personalized program of job readiness coursework and standards-based curriculum equip them with the educational and life skills necessary to thrive in the 21st century.
+Desert Sands education model is independent study, but the school requires students to come to the school site for teacher appointments, instructional support and testing.
+Desert Sands' goal is to support the 'whole student' and successfully prepare them for work and/or college.
+The schools integrated and personalized program of standards-based curriculum and job readiness coursework equip them with the education and life skills necessary to thrive in the 21st century.

-Desert Sands focuses on personalized learning dedicated to developing individualized learning plans for each student.
-This is intended to engage each student in the learning process in the most productive and meaningful way to optimize each student's learning potential and success.
-It allows the school to combine multiple assessment levels of student academic achievement through the regular recording of detailed learning records, compiling student work samples, and conducting annual state-mandated testing.
+Desert Sands focuses on personalized learning which stems from developing individualized academic learning plans for each student.
+This is intended to engage each student in the learning process in the most productive and meaningful way, so each student's learning potential is realized.
+Student success is monitored by the combination of multiple assessment tools.
+Teachers record student academic achievement through the regular collection of student work samples, completed check points, conversations with the student and the results of annual site mandated and state-mandated testing.

-Parents work closely with their student's Supervising Teacher to establish academic plans and support student learning.
+Parents work closely with their student's supervising teacher to support in establishing the individualized academic plans and support student learning.
 Desert Sands provides a diverse, student-centered learning environment in which all students are held to high academic and behavioral standards.
 DSCHS also emphasizes increased parental involvement, more one-on-one teacher and student interaction, student-driven participation in the learning process, technology access, varied learning environments, and choices in curriculum programs.
-Along with this unique educational model, DSCHS also offers its students college level classes through its duel enrollment program, experiential learning trips throughout the year, various sporting programs, and on campus activities and events.
+Along with this unique educational model, DSCHS offers its students college level classes through its dual enrollment program, and career exploration through its CTE classes.
+Finally, students are encouraged to participate in experiential learning trips that are held throughout the year and join in on campus activities and events.

 Desert Sands serves a diverse student community.
-Current enrollment is 742, and the percentages of special populations are as follows: 9% English Learners, 3% foster youth, .25% homeless and 21% special education students.
-The percentage of students identified as socioeconomically disadvantaged is 85%.
+Current enrollment is 763, and the percentages of special populations are as follows: 10% English Learners, 3% foster youth, 3% homeless and 21% special education students.
+The percentage of students identified as socioeconomically disadvantaged is 82%.
 Students attend DSCHS for various reasons.
-Some need the flexibility to meet family obligations, such as work or childcare needs.
-Others attend for how the program fits into their lifestyle.
-Students appreciate the social emotional support our educational model is able to provide, and some students may have been unsuccessful in the traditional school setting and simply seek an alternative in educational programs.
+Some need the flexibility to meet family obligations, such as working or childcare needs, while others attend for how the program fits into their lifestyle.
+Other students may have been unsuccessful in the traditional school setting and simply seek an alternative in educational programs.